NIK-9/storm/README.md

 #### Build

-Use this to build the application executable.
+Use this to build the application excutable.

 `npm run build` will build for your current platform.